uk-gov-mirror/osgeouk.website/index.md

 ---
 ### OSGeo:UK AGM at FOSS4G:UK 2025 Leeds, 4:15pm Wednesday 1st October 2025

-Our AGM will be held this year as part of FOSS4G:UK.
-Notification has been sent to the OSGeo:UK mailing list, and [the agenda is here](https://uk.osgeo.org/agm/agm2025.html).
-[Slides on Google Slides](https://docs.google.com/presentation/d/1m0Nz6GT3CBhiUcxnszFMIvG23cuTVb7urZ5lRH2R5YM/edit?usp=sharing).
-We look forward to seeing as many people as possible at the meeting to review the past year, and look to the future.
+Our AGM was held this year as part of FOSS4G:UK, and the [minutes](https://uk.osgeo.org/agm/agm2025minutes.html) are now available, and the [slides are here](https://docs.google.com/presentation/d/1m0Nz6GT3CBhiUcxnszFMIvG23cuTVb7urZ5lRH2R5YM/edit?usp=sharing).

-### Save the date!
-FOSS4G:UK 2025 will be in Leeds on Wed 1st and Thu 2nd October 2025
+### FOSS4G:UK 2025 in Leeds on Wed 1st and Thu 2nd October 2025 is over!

 <a href="https://uk.osgeo.org/foss4guk2025/index.html"><img src="foss4guk2025/assets/images/foss4g_uk_owl_green.svg" style="max-height:200px; margin: auto; display: block;"></a>

-FOSS4G:UK will be an in-person event in Leeds on 1st and 2nd October 2025 - [the website is live](https://uk.osgeo.org/foss4guk2025/index.html), and the [full programme of 51 talks and workshops has been published](https://uk.osgeo.org/foss4guk2025/programme/)!
-For all the updates follow us on social media: [LinkedIn](https://www.linkedin.com/company/osgeo-uk/), [Mastodon](https://fosstodon.org/@osgeouk), [join the mailing list](https://lists.osgeo.org/mailman/listinfo/uk) and/or [subscribe to the newsletter](https://stats.sender.net/forms/b4160d/view).
+[FOSS4G:UK 2025](https://uk.osgeo.org/foss4guk2025/index.html) has finished - it was an great event, and we are currently asessing feedback and lessons learned - these will be shared soon, as will recordings of most sessions when they are ready.
+Thanks to everyone who contributed in any way!
+If you attended and haven't yet filled in the feedback form, you can do it [here](https://forms.gle/LoN7qH66Sn4sH3QK7).

 ----

 ### FOSS4G:UK South West 2024 - a big success!

-Thanks for filling out our [Feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeAePBAs_10bPF49n_QQRXbQNeKuOda1dRNsAlccjDyGGBspw/viewform) for FOSS4G:UK South West 2024.
-Ciaran Sweet of Development Seed won an e-book copy of [Using R as a GIS](https://locatepress.com/book/rgis) in our randomiser.
-Congratulations!

 We had a fantastic [one day FOSS4G:UK SW meetup in Bristol in November 2024](https://uk.osgeo.org/foss4guk2024/bristol.html) at our now customary venue [The Engine Shed](https://engine-shed.co.uk/) at Bristol Temple Meads station.
 The [programme](https://uk.osgeo.org/foss4guk2024/bristol.html#programme) got to hear presentations on great topics, discussions, and took part in networking.
 Of course, there was Geodrinks afterwards.